Libraries in the UK are in real danger. The number of library visitors is dropping all the time, down 50% in the last 20 years, 9% since 2005.

 My local library is packed with people wanting free Internet access, but very few people seem to be borrowing the books.

 School Libraries too good?

-My oldest son started school a few weeks ago and now has access to a wonderful library in his school.
+My oldest son started school a few weeks ago and now has access to a wonderful library in his school and computers with sodapdf to access pdf books online.
 I’m beginning to wonder if there is a need to go to the main public library now that he is bringing school library books home on a regular basis.